SELECTION OF QUESTIONS AND ANSWERS

 I would like to share with you another perspective -- the perspective of a medical system that has successfully maintained the health and sanity of the world's largest population for the longest period of human history (and prehistory).

-According to Chinese medical philosophy, the mind and body is one unity, and the fundamental unit of life is energy, which the Chinese call chi.
+According to Chinese medical philosophy, the mind and body is one unity, and the fundamental unit of life is energy, which the Chinese call chi, or "qi" in Romanized Chinese.
 This of course contrasts distinctly with behavioristic philosophy which often denies the mind its existence and relegates it to a function of the mechanical brain.
 This alienation of the mind in western medicine and psychology, I believe, is a main cause for the failure in addressing many physical and psychological disorders.

 Naturally many people would ask: Which is correct?
 Is the mind separated from the body or not?
 Or even, does the mind exist?